History

 January 2006

-Dr. Berns receives the lifetime achievement award from the biomedical optics arm of the International Society for Optics and Photonics (SPIE).
+Dr. Berns receives the lifetime achievement award from the biomedical optics division of the International Society for Optics and Photonics (SPIE).

 • OCT Medical Imaging